maximbilan/Quizlet-iOS/README.md

 <br>

 I provide simple iOS example, which contains all possible requests to Quizlet API.
-Example for now not completed, working in progress.
-Now we have only iPhone interface, and there aren't all user interface for requests.
+We have iPhone and iPad interfaces.

 <b>How to use this framework:</b>